iansawicki/octoml-cli-workflows/README.md

 - The model file (in ONNX, TensorFlow SavedModel, TensorFlow Graphdef, or Torchscript format).
 - The `octoml.yaml` file.

-Edit the `Inference (Part 1)` step of the `local-example.yml` file to include the necessary setup commands and the command.
+Edit the `Run deployment and inference` step of the `local-example.yml` file to include any inference code specific to your model..

 #### Cloud Jobs